sergiobriito/search-engine/README.md

 4. **Use the frontend to query the server and retrieve ranked documents.**

 ## Example Files
-The example documents in the files/ folder are sourced from the C++ documentation.
+The example documents in the files/ folder are sourced from the C++ documentation (must unzip).
 These XML files serve as a reference for testing and exploring the search engine's capabilities.